warenghem/frontend/content/en-us/shop/bag-dionysos-48h.md

 sku: WAD48NB
 name: Dionysos 48H
 slogan: Vines and flax.
 Such is his destiny.
-description: "<p>The Dionysos 48H is the centerpiece of the collection.
-Its avant-garde architecture grouping together two pieces has been designed by our designers to be light, flexible and always ready to accompany you on your travels.
+description: "<p>Its avant-garde architecture grouping together two pieces has been designed by our designers to be light, flexible and always ready to accompany you on your travels.
 The luggage experts will easily fit a week's worth of clothing in its generous interior, the size of cabin luggage.
-All the clothing is made in France in our workshop in Anjou specializing in luxury leather goods.
-The edges of the leather are waxed by hand in a Bugatti blue color (light or dark) contrasting the black vegetable leather.</p>"
+All the clothing is made in France in our workshop in Anjou specializing in fine leather goods.
+The edges of the leather are hand-waxed in a Bugatti blue color (light or dark) contrasting the black vegetable leather.</p>"
 details:
 - Cabin size
 - Organic French linen lining